Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Observables in terms of the oblique parameters

 \subsection{Observables \vs\ bare parameters}

-Observables are calculated from bare parameters at a given order in perturbation theory by computing the loop corrections to them.
-One then expresses the bare parameters in terms of the chosen input observables, and one plugs them into the expressions for the observables that one wants to predict.
-In that way, the procedure of defining counterterms is circumvented, because everything is expressed in terms of observable quantities and loop functions that are renormalization scheme-independent, as was originally proposed in ref.~\cite{kennedy1989}.
-We note, however, that the final expressions depend on the choice of input observables.
+Observables are calculated from bare parameters, at a given order in perturbation theory, by computing the loop corrections to them.
+One then expresses the bare parameters in terms of some chosen input observables, and one plugs them into the expressions for the observables that one wants to predict.
+In that way, the procedure of defining counterterms is circumvented, because everything is expressed in terms of observable quantities and loop functions that are renormalization scheme-independent, as was originally proposed in~\cite{kennedy1989}.
+The final expressions of course depend on the choice of input observables.